When Do Neural Networks Outperform Kernel Methods?: Introduction

-Section \ref{sec:Rigorous} contains definitions and our characterization of KRR, RF, NT, and NN models.
+In section \ref{sec:Rigorous}, we introduce the spiked covariates model and characterize the performance of KRR, RF, NT, and NN models.
 Section \ref{sec:Experiments} presents numerical experiments with real and synthetic data.
 Section \ref{sec:Discussion} discusses our results in the context of earlier work.